 Although Venable is not in the business of giving legal advice, he’s seen those who go into home sharing situations have agreements drawn up by a lawyer so it’s specifically laid out as to who is responsible for what.
 For example, there could be different percentages of ownership, and therefore, that might affect how the loan is paid back.
 In the case of an unmarried couple that breaks up, how will that work?
 In other words, it’s a good idea to really have a plan in place that’s outlined in writing before you move forward with such a transaction.
 Consider hiring the services of an attorney to help you lay the framework for the rules surrounding your joint mortgage.

 Co-Ownership Mortgage Loan Programs

-In home sharing situations, Venable says most borrowers seek fixed rate conforming loans.
+In home sharing situations, Venable says most borrowers seek fixed-rate conforming loans.
 “Most people like the longer-term stability over time, especially now because rates are so low,” he says.
-In some situations in which the parties know they don’t plan to stay in the home for a long time, they might choose an adjustable rate mortgage for five, seven, or 10 years.
+In some situations in which the parties know they don’t plan to stay in the home for a long time, they might choose an adjustable-rate mortgage for five, seven, or 10 years.

 Specialty loans like the VA Loan program wouldn’t work since those are geared toward active military and/or veterans and their spouses.
 And FHA is mostly used by married couples as opposed to non-married borrowers, says Venable.